 Generally, chronic illness has been linked with higher levels of emotional side effects, but the specific presence of sensitivity to light may make it worse, according to research.
 Anxiety, depression, fear, anger or irritability, and stress are among the mood-related changes that have been observed in photophobic individuals.3,4

 Specific light sources are more likely to aggravate light sensitivity

 Have you ever just felt unpleasant under fluorescent lighting or after spending a few hours on your computer?
 There is a reason that these are repeatedly cited as troublesome sources of light, and it has to do with the amount of blue light wavelengths they emit.
-Those light-sensitive cells mentioned previously are most reactive to blue-green light, making them ticking time bombs for a photophobic person.
+Those light-sensitive cells mentioned previously are most reactive to blue light, making them ticking time bombs for a photophobic person.
 Artificial sources also can pose additional challenges with visible and non-visible flickering, but even natural light has a significant amount of blue wavelengths—making the risk of just about any light exposure widespread for sensitive individuals.

 Light does not have to be "bright" to cause pain or other symptoms